pjcj/Devel--Cover/docs/cpancover.md

 In addition to hosting and running cpancover.com, I also use this server for some development work, and in particular for testing Devel::Cover against all the versions of perl which are supported, plus recent development versions.
-For each version there is a standard and a threaded perlbrew installation.
+For each version there is a standard and a threaded plenv installation.

 The development directory for these purposes is `/cover/dc`.
 New versions of perl can be installed by adding them to `utils/all_versions` and running `dc